 Nothing is more uplifting than a bold and vibrant shade.
 Not only do bold colors tend to ground a space but they bring a positive, fun environment.
-They make you want to be there - and be in the moment.
-Going through 2020, being in the moment despite all the uncertainty
+They make you want to be there, be in the moment.
+Going through 2020, being in the moment despite all of the uncertainty

-got us through the toughest year many of us will have.
+got us through the toughest year many of us will ever have.

 Bold prints and trendy wallpaper.

 Eye-catching patterns and prints bring an artistic vibe to a space.
-A lot of homes or rooms we see can sometimes be similar in nature or we feel like we've "seen that
+A lot of homes or spaces we see can sometimes be similar in nature or we feel like we've "seen that

 before."
-Bold prints give off a distinct and unique look making a space more substantial - and make you to go in for a second look.
+Bold prints give off a distinct and unique look making a space more substantial, making you to go in for that second glance.
 The prints you don't see anywhere else make them even more timeless.

-No longer that of the past, antique decor made it's way into 2020 - and it made an impact.
-Subtle decor accessories added
+No longer that of the past, antique decor made its way into 2020 and it made an impact.
+Subtle decor added

 to shelving or a console table were a popular way to pull it into your home.
 Also, you can't forget about large ornate floor mirrors that have made a statement focal point in many entryways and living spaces in 2020.